mercadopago/devsite-docs/guides/resources/industry-data/additional-info.en.md

 >
 > Use of examples
 >
-> The following curls only apply for the preferences API.
+> This information apply only for the Preferences API.

 ## Apparel